Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 --------------------

 ### DAY 4: October 23
 I began to add the starting page, which I had edited using Photoshop.
 Using restrictions for the mousePressed() function, I made it so that it looked like when the player pressed the "button" or a specific part of the screen, it will show the instructions or start the game.
+A starting sound will play when the user clicks.
 I used a rect() function for the instructions.

 ![](images/startingpage.png)